 The above picture shows why I favor the Tiemco TMC402BLJ which is the top row.
 They are barbless with a wide gap.
+With the wide gap, the size 14 on the Tiemco is the same gap you get on a size 12 - 90 degree hook.
 I like to have the heads painted and you can hand paint them will acrylics from Wal-Mart or powder paint them.